1975

 "Can GPT-3 Pass a Writer's Turing Test?"

 Published in the Journal of Cultural Analytics.
-Now cited over 362 times — one of the most-cited papers in computational humanities.
+Cited 362+ times — one of the most-cited papers in computational humanities.
+The question is humanistic; the method is computational; the verdict is interpretive.

 2022

-The Shapes of Stories: Sentiment Analysis for Narrative — the first book-length study applying computational sentiment analysis to literature.
+The Shapes of Stories: Sentiment Analysis for Narrative (Cambridge UP) — the first book-length study applying computational sentiment analysis to literature, framed within a long tradition of narrative theory.
 Oxford UP publishes Proust's In Search of Lost Time: Philosophical Perspectives the same year.

 2024

-NIST · ICML · Notre Dame-IBM · Meta
+NIST · ICML · Notre Dame · Meta

-Named Principal Investigators for NIST's US AI Safety Institute (now CAISI).
-ICML oral presentation (top 2%).
-Notre Dame-IBM Tech Ethics Lab award for AI behavioral prediction.
+Named Principal Investigators for NIST's US AI Safety Institute (now CAISI), representing the Modern Language Association in the humanities track.
+ICML oral presentation on open-source generative AI risk (top 2%).
+Notre Dame Tech Ethics Lab award.
 Meta Open Innovation community.

 2025

-Schmidt Sciences · OpenAI · Forbes · UNESCO
+Schmidt Sciences HAVI · OpenAI Forum · UNESCO

-Selected as one of 23 teams worldwide for Schmidt Sciences HAVI ($330K).
-Featured speaker at OpenAI Forum.
+Selected as one of 23 teams worldwide for Schmidt Sciences HAVI ($330K) — humanities-led AI for community-governed cultural heritage.
+Featured at the OpenAI Forum.
 Forbes profile.
 UNESCO MONDIACULT keynote in Cairo.
 Bloomberg AI Strategy course.
-Keynotes at Weill Cornell Medicine-Qatar, RALLY Innovation, Smith College, Yale, WPI, and more.
+Keynotes at Weill Cornell Medicine-Qatar, Smith, Yale, and more.

 2026